aheissenberger/serverless-boilerplate/README.md

 1. Even if you are running local server, you must have a valid serverless infrastructure config file.
 2. The resulting environment variable file will be in the Lambda Function archive as well.
 So it is safe to use the [dotenv](https://www.npmjs.com/package/dotenv) package.
+3. serverless-webpack does not suport setting headers when used with "server:local" - use this to fix: https://github.com/aheissenberger/serverless-webpack/commit/ec014fa6dd48f4eb81ce566583f7702271f3a937